 Throughout the trip, you’ll meet Peruvian scholars—as well as American and Peruvian officials—who will brief you on the challenges that face Peru today.
 In Lima alone, you’ll visit…

-- The Peruvian Foreign Ministry and the American Embassy for briefings on bilateral relations between Peru and the United States
+- Visiting the Peruvian Foreign Ministry and the American Embassy for briefings on bilateral relations between Peru and the United States

-- The Institute for Liberty and Democracy, led by Peruvian Economist Hernando de Soto Polar, for a briefing on work on the informal economy and how Peru can integrate it into the larger economy
+- Touring the Institute for Liberty and Democracy, led by Peruvian Economist Hernando de Soto Polar, including a briefing on work on the informal economy and how Peru can integrate it into the larger economy

-- Several of Lima’s magnificent museums and historical monuments
+- Touring several of Lima’s magnificent museums and historical monuments

-You’ll visit major archaeological sites, rural communities, and markets, see key Spanish colonial art and architecture, and get to know programs designed to help Lima’s street children and to promote artisanal development in highland communities.
+Students visited major archaeological sites, rural communities, and markets, saw key Spanish colonial art and architecture, and got to know programs designed to help Lima’s street children and to promote artisanal development in highland communities.

 Click here to learn more about the Study/Travel Program, including previous years’ trips.